 - Gently simmer on medium-low heat for 20 minutes with the lid ajar on the saucepan.

 - Season to taste with salt.

 - To make the pasta: boil 4 quarts of salted water, add pasta and boil for 6-7 minutes for al dente pasta (I add 1-2 more minutes because I like a softer pasta).
 Drain well, then toss immediately with a drizzle of extra virgin olive oil in the colander.

-- Toss the pasta with half of the arrabbiata sauce.
+- Toss the pasta with half of the arrabiata sauce.
 Save the remaining sauce for the next time.
 It keeps well in the freezer.

 Walnut Parmesan Instructions

-- Place the ingredients into a food processor and pulse until a chunky crumble is remaining.
+- Place the ingredients into a food processor and pulse until you have a nutty crumble.